 ^{1.} Our work benefited from the support and review of several CNA colleagues: Gerald Cox, Donald Cymrot, Michael Hansen, and Ann Parcell.
 Kathleen Utgoff (formerly Director of the Pension Benefit Guarantee Corporation), John Warner (Clemson University), Susan Woodward (formerly Chief Economist at the Security and Exchange Commission), Steve Cylke (Bureau of Naval Personnel), and Neil Singer (formerly Senior Defense Analyst at the Congressional Budget Office) provided critical insights.
 We thank them all for their help.
-The original paper was CNA Research Memorandum 3713.A1, published in April 2001.
+The original paper was CNA Research Memorandum 3713.A1, published in April 2001 by Aline O. Quester and Lewis G. Lee.